 - Hypertrophic Osteodystrophy – this bone disease that occurs in fast-growing large and giant breed dogs as puppies and is caused by decreased blood flow to the bones.
 This means their bones don’t harden properly, leading to pain and lameness.

 Joint disease – certain canine health conditions can gradually cause wear and tear on your dog’s joints and musculoskeletal system, leading to varying degrees of lameness and limping.
 The most common joint conditions that can affect your dog include hip dysplasia, where the hip joint doesn’t fit the socket correctly, causing rubbing and wear, leading to pain and limping.
 You dog may also develop arthritis in his joints as he ages, causing inflammation and pain.
 Other joint conditions that can cause limping include patellar luxation and intervertebral disk disease.
+Take a look at our review of the best dog joint supplements for more info.

 What to do if Your Dog Has a Limp